 Get Access to Latest Updates

-If you’re looking forward to becoming a lawyer or even wish to study law in India, you would have definitely heard about the prestigious National Law University, also commonly known as NLUs.
-NLU is one of the most sought-after law universities in India.
-If you are aiming at any of the National Law University in India, you must be aware of the fact that the NLU admission process requires the students to clear the Common Law Admission Test (CLAT).
-However, the CLAT exam score is not applicable for students planning to seek admission in National Law University Delhi (NLU Delhi) and Himachal Pradesh National Law University (HPNLU).
-Both these institutes accept students on the basis of other law entrance exams are accepted for admission to the NLUs.
+If you are looking forward to becoming a lawyer or even wish to study law in India, you would have definitely heard about the prestigious National Law Universities, also commonly known as NLUs.
+The NLUs are among the most sought-after law colleges in India.
+If you are aiming for admission to any of the National Law Universities in India, you must be aware of the fact that the NLU admission process requires the students to clear the Common Law Admission Test (CLAT).
+However, the CLAT exam score is not applicable for students planning to seek admission to National Law University Delhi (NLU Delhi) which conducts AILET for its admission process.
+No other law entrance exams are accepted for admission to the NLUs.

 The competition for getting into one of the NLUs of India is challenging but not impossible.
 As mentioned, most of the National Law Universities accept CLAT which is usually conducted online.
-CollegeDekho has detailed out a complete list of National Law Universities in India below.
+CollegeDekho has detailed a complete list of National Law Universities in India below.
 It contains all the National Law Universities in India, their location, establishment year and an approximate range of annual fees for their undergraduate and postgraduate law courses offered.

 Name of the University